haroldtreen/haroldtreen.github.io/_posts/2016-10-19-recurse-center-week-3.md

 When you over invest, you can go bankrupt.
 Investments need space/time to grow.

-#### **I questioned the value of my offers.**
+#### **I questioned the value of my invitations.**

-A sticky trap I fall into is self-doubt when my expectations of others don't line up with how things play out in real life.
+A sticky trap I fall into is self-doubt when my expectations of others don't play out in real life.
 I actually have had only positive interactions with people in person.
-Yet when I was extending offers for events/activities, there was less enthusiasm than expected.
+Yet when I was extending invitations for events/activities, there was less enthusiasm than expected.

-I started wondering if my offers had value.
+I started wondering if my invitations had value.
 Or whether the quality of these interactions were as good as I thought.

 #### **I wondered if RC was wrong for me.**